Mesfin67/aviation-quiz/README.md

-# ✈️ Aviation Technicians Quiz & Resources Hub
+# ✈️ Air craft Technicians Quiz & Resources Hub

 A web app for aircraft technicians to test their knowledge and access study materials.
 Covers Avionics, Airframe, Powerplant, and other core topics.